ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/docker/using-nvidia-hardware-based-encoder-on-docker.md

 **2.** Alternatively, you can use [Ant Media Server Docker file](https://github.com/ant-media/Scripts/blob/master/docker/Dockerfile_Process) and just change the line **FROM ubuntu:22.04** to  **FROM nvidia/cuda:11.8.0-runtime-ubuntu22.04**.

 **3.** Create the Docker image using the Docker file after making the above-mentioned changes.
-Before that, you also need to use the Ant Media Server Enterprise Edition zip file.
+Before that, you also need to download the Ant Media Server Enterprise Edition zip file to your instance.

 ```bash
 docker build --network=host -t antmediaserver --build-arg AntMediaServer=ant-media-server-enterprise.zip .